apache/qpid/cpp/README-HA.txt

 Configuring rgmanager
 ---------------------

-The new HA module requires an external cluster resource manager, `rgmanager` provided by the `cman` package.  `rgmanager` is responsible for stopping and starting brokers and determining which broker is promoted to primary.
+The new HA module requires an external cluster resource manager.
+Initially it supports `rgmanager` provided by the `cman` package.  `rgmanager` is responsible for stopping and starting brokers and determining which broker is promoted to primary.
 It is also responsible for detecting primary failures and promoting a new primary.
 See ["Configuring rgmanager as resource manager"][ha-rm-config]

+It is relatively easy to integrate with a new resource manager, see ["Integrating with other Cluster Resource Managers"][ha-other-rm]

 Broker Administration Tools
 ---------------------------